dave-shawley/divak-tornado/docs/internals.rst

 log lines.  :class:`.Recorder` re-implements :meth:`tornado.web.Application.log_request` so that it passes the current request ID into the Tornado logger.
 What it does not do is add the request ID to the log format -- *you are required to do that if you wish*.
+See :ref:`request_logging` for the details.

 Implementation Details
 ======================